rfns/dotenv/README.md

 Almost every language has dotenv.
 So why not Caché?

-Add the capability of reading environment variables from a .dotenv file or straight from your running OS.
+Add the capability of reading environment variables from a .env file or straight from your running OS.

 ## Installing